 This led to more aggravation because the rep was unaware of the emails and needed time to investigate.
 After a half-hour spent talking to the rep on the phone and forwarding her copies of the notices, I eventually learned that the emails were sent in error due to a system glitch.

 The rep sincerely apologized for the technical misunderstanding.
 While I was glad my points would not be eliminated, my valuable time resolving the issue was lost.
 This would have been a perfect opportunity for the rep to turn a bad experience into a better one by offering me bonus points for the trouble and the time wasted.
 Unfortunately, she did not do so.
 I wonder if she was not trained to think that way.

-No company or process is perfect, however business managers need to proactively make sure there are quality checks in place.
-When system errors occur, it is important to make sure all customer care representatives are aware and educated to handle caller questions in a consistent manner.
-It is also beneficial to allow reps to provide retention offers to irate customers, especially when it is a company’s mistake.
+No company or process is perfect.
+However, business managers need to proactively make sure there are quality checks in place.
+When system errors occur, it is important to make all customer care representatives aware and educate those employees on how to handle caller questions in a consistent manner.
+Further, it helps to allow reps to provide retention offers to irate customers, especially when the customer is upset as a result of the company’s mistake.

 While I was understanding, many people do not forgive easily.
 “82% of consumers have stopped doing business with a company because of bad customer service.”
 Also, “95% of customers share bad experiences, and half of those people will tell 10+ others.”
 (Zendesk).
 These numbers speak volumes.
 It is the reason why Doing CX Right is essential for business success.

 What brand loyalty programs impress you and why?
 Has there been a time that you went to a competitor because of a bad experience?
 Please join me in talking about loyalty programs and other customer experience topics on Twitter, Instagram, and Linkedin.

 Learn more about DoingCXRight.
 Increase your CX Skills & Transform Your Organization.